PlatDrake2875/ProiectMDS/README.md

 ***<p align= "right">- Jane, a college student who doesn't know how to cook</p>***

 7. I've gotten really into cooking recently.
 It has become a fun hobby for me, and I find myself constantly trying out new recipes and experimenting with different ingredients.
 Sometimes I have questions or feedback about the recipes I use and wish that the app would allow me to leave comments on recipes.
-It would be of great help if there were a comment section on each recipe page where I could leave a comment for the recipe author or other users to see.
+It would be of great help if there was a comment section on each recipe page where I could leave a comment for the recipe author or other users to see.
 It would make it easier for me to connect with other cooking enthusiasts and share tips, advice, and feedback with each other.

 ***<p align= "right">- Xavier, a passionate teenager experimenting with cooking as a hobby</p>***